Putting an End to Bad Calendar Event Titles

 It’s hard to come up with a system that covers all the different types of events in a simple yet comprehensive way.
 But going through my calendar I noticed that there are four pieces of information that are typically present:

-After playing with different formatting variations I settled on the following syntax:
+Putting it all together into a coherent structure was a jigsaw puzzle in and of itself.
+But after playing with different formatting variations I settled on the following syntax:

 [Activity]: [Topic] — [Location] — [Participants]

 Not all this information has to be spelled out in detail each time, though.
 Depending on the circumstances, listing only the